realitytracing/Reality-Tracing/human-foundations/the-meta-auto-sovereignty-of-definition.md

 - a denial that experience can be distorted
 - a denial that expert definitions can correct mistaken perception
 - a denial that language requires stabilization
+- a claim that every inherited definition is oppressive
+- a claim that abstraction itself is the enemy

 It is a structural warning: